minhaz-18/Scalabale-blockchain-system/README.md

   * To create a transaction
     * Click the generate transaction button in the user end page to go to the transaction generation page
-    * Put sender address, receiver address, amount, block number, sender's public key and private key to the form and hit the generate transaction button.
+    * Put sender address, receiver address, amount, block number, sender's public key and private key to the form and hit generate transaction button.
     * The next page is for review the generated transaction.
     * Press the send button to send this transaction to the miners in the network.